EthanGilles/nvim/README.md

 as well as snippet completion through UltiSnips.
 The combination of autocompletion from Language Servers and Snippets is extremely powerful.

+It also provides auto completion for commands within Vim.
+When typing a command with ':' it will provide auto-completion suggestions just like when typing normally.
+It also will suggest different file paths for commands as well.
+For example, typing ':e' will give auto-completion suggestions for different files to edit.

 To add new Language auto-completion see the [Mason](#mason) section.

 ### Colorizer